Atticus29/dataJitsu/bugs.md

 # Known issues
+- [ ] Router link in faq section goes to faq/payment rather than just payment
 - [ ] If watching video and rate, navigates you to near end of video (may latest watched?)
 - [ ] If one user rates a video, it stops for the other user